AeloveRim/SpiritOfGrit/docs/Installation.md

 ![Upscaler Selection](../img/UpscalerSelection.png)

 ## Creating a desktop shortcut
 Nobody wants to be launching their game via multiple clicks, they want to be able to do it from the desktop!
-This is simple to do - open MO2, ensure **Tahrovin** is selected in the dropdown and click the "Shortcut" button.
+This is simple to do - open MO2, ensure **Spirit of Grit** is selected in the dropdown and click the "Shortcut" button.
 From the small dropdown menu, click "Desktop".
 Of course, you can always run from inside of MO2 by clicking the "Run" button instead.

 ![Desktop Shortcut Creation](../img/DesktopShortcut00.png)